dotnet/roslynator/src/VisualStudioCode/package/README.md

 A collection of 500+ [analyzers](https://josefpihrt.github.io/docs/roslynator/analyzers), [refactorings](https://josefpihrt.github.io/docs/roslynator/refactorings) and [fixes](https://josefpihrt.github.io/docs/roslynator/fixes) for C#, powered by [Roslyn](https://github.com/dotnet/roslyn).

-## Analyzers Support

-Analyzers will be removed from Roslynator for VS Code in the next major release.
+IMPORTANT: Analyzers will be removed from Roslynator for VS Code in the next major release.
 It's recommended to use Roslynator NuGet packages (e.g. [Roslynator.Analyzers](https://www.nuget.org/packages/roslynator.analyzers)) instead.

-## OmniSharp vs. C# Dev Kit
+## Prerequsities

-Ability to use this extension depends on whether you want to use OmniSharp or [C# Dev Kit](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit).
+Prerequisite for this extension is to use OmniSharp:

-### OmniSharp

-It's necessary to carry out following steps after first installation:

 - Set VS Code setting `dotnet.server.useOmnisharp` to `true`
 - Disable extension **C# Dev Kit** (if installed)

 NOTE: After each installation, Roslynator updates `omnisharp.json` to include references to Roslynator DLLs.

-### C# Dev Kit

-C# Dev Kit currently does not support loading Roslyn features from an extension (see related [issue](https://github.com/dotnet/vscode-csharp/issues/6790)), which means that this extension won't work with C# Dev Kit.
+[C# Dev Kit](https://marketplace.visualstudio.com/items?itemName=ms-dotnettools.csdevkit) currently does not support loading Roslyn features from an extension (see related [issue](https://github.com/dotnet/vscode-csharp/issues/6790)), which means that this extension won't work with C# Dev Kit.
 As an alternative, it's possible to use NuGet packages that provide [refactorings](https://www.nuget.org/packages/roslynator.refactorings) and [code fixes for compiler diagnostics](https://www.nuget.org/packages/roslynator.codefixes).